mukulrawat1986/Curriculum-Bachelors-CS/README.md

 + [MIT OpenCourseware: Introduction to Algorithms](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/index.htm) - Covers common algorithms, algorithmic paradigms, and data structures and has lecture videos, and problem sets with solutions.
 Requires a [textbook](http://www.amazon.com/gp/offer-listing/8120340078/ref=tmm_pap_used_olp_0?ie=UTF8&condition=used&sr=&qid=) (I found it for about $30 used). _Requires familiarity with Python._

+_Optional:_
-* _followed by_ [MIT OpenCourseware: Design and Analysis of Algorithms](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2012/index.htm) - More advanced coverage of algorithms.
+* [MIT OpenCourseware: Design and Analysis of Algorithms](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2012/index.htm) - More advanced coverage of algorithms.
 The course is very barebones, and has no videos.
 Requires the same textbook as the above class. _Requires familiarity with Python._

 + [The Algorithm Design Manual by S. Skiena](http://www.amazon.com/gp/product/1849967202?keywords=algorithms&qid=1360133842&ref_=sr_1_5&s=books&sr=1-5) (book) - It's supposed to be a more approachable overview of algorithms.
 It's a bit pricey though ($80).
 + **Practice**: Coding challenges to improve your understanding of algorithms - [HackerRank](https://www.hackerrank.com/), [TopCoder](http://www.topcoder.com/), [CodingBat](http://codingbat.com/), and [/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer).